LouieOHagan/LouieOHagan/README.md

 # Welcome to my GitHub Profile, I'm Louie! <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">🦥

 My name is Louie O Hagan and I'm a Junior Full Stack Software Developer...
+- 🎓 Graduated with a Distinction from the Code Institute with a Diploma in Software Development
+- 🐕 Dog Lover *(cough [heres](./assets/dogs.JPG) a picture of my 3)*
+- 🎵 Walking, Cleaning, Coding or Working Out...I'm listening to music.

 ## 🗂️ MY WORK
 <details open>